JuBiotech/peak-performance/paper/paper.md

 Importantly, such a deviation can be observed, judged and is quantifiable which intrinsically represents a large improvement over the status quo.

 ![](./Fig5_ppc.png)
 __Figure 5:__ Cumulative posterior predictive plots created with the ArviZ package and pertaining to the example data of the single His peak (left) and the double Leu and Ile peak (right).
+The empirical cumulative density function (black) is in good agreement with the median posterior predictive (orange) and lies within the predicted variance (blue band), visualizing that the model provides an adequate prediction irrespective of the intensity value.

 ## Validation
 In the first stage of validation, peak fitting with normal and skew normal peak models was tested regarding the ability to reproduce the ground truth of randomly generated noisy synthetic data sets.